 "Temporary Log Storage Yards" means sites (also known as log decks) where piles of logs and other piles of vegetation removed from the Beckwourth Complex and Dixie Fires affected areas are temporarily stored and processed before transfer to trucks or rail.
 The logs and vegetation must be associated with the Beckwourth Complex and Dixie Fires recovery effort, i.e., logs and vegetation that are burn-damaged or otherwise removed due to safety issues associated with the Beckwourth Complex and Dixie Fires.
 Logs and wood waste originating from routine utility line maintenance shall not be stored at Temporary Log Storage Yards.
-This definition and Section 4-9.212 do not apply to logs and/or vegetation harvested or cleared as part of a timber harvest plan or exemption under the Forest Practice Rule that are stored and/or processed on the property on which they were harvested or cleared.
-This definition and Section 4-9.212 only applies to logs and vegetation transported to another property.
+This definition and Section 4-9.405 do not apply to logs and/or vegetation harvested or cleared as part of a timber harvest plan or exemption under the Forest Practice Rule that are stored and/or processed on the property on which they were harvested or cleared.
+This definition and Section 4-9.405 only applies to logs and vegetation transported to another property.
 A Temporary Log Storage Yard shall not exist beyond the Effective Period.
 No Structural Debris or Hazardous Materials may be brought onto or stored in the yard including any that may have been deposited on logs or vegetation.
 Temporary Log Storage Yards allow for the processing of logs and vegetation (e.g., chipping, milling, etc.) but not the burning of logs and vegetation, and may include associated equipment repair, construction trailers, employee parking, and portable bathroom facilities set up for use by the personnel assigned to the yard.

 "Temporary Truck" and "Equipment Staging and Laydown Yard."
-An approved area used for the storage of unladen trucks and equipment utilized to remove and haul away Fire Debris and Hazardous Materials, and the storage of materials used to facilitate the removal and hauling away of Fire Debris and Hazardous Materials, as part of the Plumas County Beckwourth Complex and Dixie Fires Consolidated Debris Removal Program.
-No Fire Debris or Hazardous Materials may be brought onto or stored on the yard.
-Truck and equipment staging and laydown yards may include associated truck and equipment repair, construction trailers, employee parking and portable bathroom facilities set up for use by the personnel assigned to the yard, but not residences other than for a temporary caretaker quarters.
+An approved area used for the storage of unladen trucks and equipment utilized to remove and haul away fire debris and hazardous materials, and the storage of materials used to facilitate the removal and hauling away of fire debris and hazardous materials, as part of the Plumas County Beckwourth Complex and Dixie Fires Consolidated Debris Removal Program or Alternate Debris Removal Program.
+No fire debris or hazardous materials may be brought onto or stored on the yard.
+Truck and equipment staging and laydown yards may include associated truck and equipment repair, construction office trailers, employee parking and portable bathroom facilities set up for use by the personnel assigned to the yard, but not residences other than for a temporary caretaker quarters.